PubWest Book Design Awards Categories for 2021

 - Historical/Biographical Book

-Entries should exhibit an appropriate balance of text and supporting graphics in order to thoroughly describe the subject matter of the book.
+Entries should exhibit an appropriate balance of text and supporting graphics to thoroughly describe the subject matter of the book.

 - Graphic Album – New or Previously Published Material